datagen24/cowrieprocessor/docs/ADR/004-security-and-operations.md

               fi
 ```

 ### 8a.
-Filesystem Export Security (Recommended for Students)
+Filesystem Export Security (K3s)

-**Context**: Per ADR 002, filesystem-based exports are the **default recommendation** for students (no cloud budget assumptions).
-This section provides security guidance for simple export methods.
+**Context**: Per ADR 002, K3s deployment with Kubernetes-native storage is the **default recommendation** for students.
+This section provides security guidance for K3s volume-based exports.

 #### Dropbox Integration - Dead Code (No Security Guidance Needed)